uchicago-library/lucy/README.md

 ```

 ## Creating a Flask app for OCHRE
 Now let's create a simple flask app to serve this content up in a web server.
-Start by using pip to install the flask package into your virtual environment:
+Be sure your virtual environment is activated&mdash;if you need to activate it you can do so by running `source env/bin/activate` in your project folder.
+Then use pip to install the flask package:

 ```console
 $ pip install flask